nditech/apollo/README.md

 #### GOOGLE_TAG_MANAGER (REQUIRED)
 (e.g. GTM-1234567)

+For digital marketing or product improvement initiatives you may want to include JavaScript and or HTML snippet tags for tracking and analytics on Apollo.

 If you need to manage tags that are inserted into the application, one way to do so it to use the Google Tag Manager.
 This parameter allows you to set the Google Tag Manager code that is linked to the Google account from where the tags will be managed.
+To enable Tag Manager, modify the `settings-docker.ini` file.
+Add the configuration parameter `GOOGLE_TAG_MANAGER_KEY` and specify the **tag manager key** you get from Google and restart the container.

+For more information on using Google Tag Manager [see the following resource](https://marketingplatform.google.com/about/tag-manager/).

 REDIS_DATABASE